 Char-Broil Performance 4-Burner

-The Performance has 36,000 BTUs of power across its four main burners, all of which sits beneath a 425-square-inch cooking space.
+The Char-Broil Performance has 36,000 BTUs of power across its four main burners, all of which sit beneath a 425-square-inch cooking space.

 For me personally, this cooking space is a little bit disappointing.
 We see larger spaces afforded to grills with fewer burners (see Char Broil’s own Tru Infrared 3-Burner as an example).